 The possessive pronoun mein doesn’t always have a case-ending, for instance not in the nominative with a masculine noun:

-In principle you now really have to learn only one table, and this is for the cases where the case-ending precedes the adjective.
+In principle you now really only have to learn one table, and this is for the cases where the case-ending precedes the adjective.

 You’re guaranteed that you will learn this and many, many other problems of the German grammar, in a much easier way with the new standard work for the learning of German grammar: